George J. Seabury

 George John Seabury (November 10, 1844 – February 13, 1909) was an American chemist and pharmacist.
 In 1874 he and Robert Wood Johnson invented a new type of adhesive bandage.

+Biography

+Seabury was born in New York on November 10, 1844.
+He was the son of Michael Seeberg, an immigrant from Baden, Germany.
+He served in the Army during the early part of the American Civil War.
+He first enlisted as a drummer boy in the Twelfth Regiment and served for more than a year in the Army of the Potomac.

+Together with Robert Wood, Seabury improved on the medicated adhesive plaster by introducing a rubber base.
+This new adhesive surgical dressing reduced sepsis in wounds.

-He died at his home in New York on February 15, 1909.
+Seabury died at his home in New York on February 15, 1909.
+He first suffered an attack of influenza and was followed by pneumonia, which caused his death.
 He is buried in Orange, New Jersey's Rosedale Cemetery.